funvill/funvill.github.io/_posts/2012-07-28-nicedog-nano-php-web-framework.md

 layout: single
 title: NiceDog nano php web framework
 date: 2012-07-28 02:01
-categories: blog, [code, coding, frameworks, php, Tips and Tricks, web, Web development, webdev]
+categories: code, coding, frameworks, php, Tips, web, WebDevelopment, webdev
 ---
 Last week I started on a simple web app that only has three pages.
 After I got the prototype working I wanted to clean up the code and switch over to using a more robust framework.
 Normally I would use something like <a href="http://cakephp.org/">CakePHP</a> (PHP MVC framework).
 But since this web app is so small and didn't need all the extra power that CakePHP provided I decided the CakePHP is probably overkill.
 I did a quick google search and found a nano php web framework called <a href="https://github.com/bastos/nicedog">NiceDog</a>.
 Its a single file, very light, framework similar to <a href="http://webpy.org/">web.py</a> for python.